survivorbat/go-workshop/README.md

 # Go Workshop

-This repository contains the Go code workshop to help engineers get started with writing Go code.
+This repository contains the Go code workshop to help colleagues get started with writing Go code.
+In the workshop we touch upon a few basic Go constructs and the Gin framework that allows us to easily build an API with only a few lines of code.

 - [Go Workshop](#go-workshop)
   - [Prerequisites](#prerequisites)